klamike/ExaModels.jl/README.md

 the portable programming paradigm offered by [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl).
-With ExaModels.jl, you can run your code on various devices, including multi-threaded CPUs, NVIDIA GPUs, AMD GPUs, and Intel GPUs.
-Note that Apple's Metal is currently not supported due to its lack of support for double-precision arithmetic.
+With ExaModels.jl, you can run your code on various devices, including multi-threaded CPUs, NVIDIA GPUs, AMD GPUs, Intel GPUs, and Apple Metal GPUs.

 ## Highlight